 14. You’re Never Too Young to Learn to Make a Difference

-I will believe in the capacity for our the youngest among us to embrace diversity, to make an impact, and to positively influence their peers.
+I will believe in the capacity of the youngest among us to embrace diversity, to make a difference, and to positively influence their peers.
 A great place to start is by sharing one of the books featured in this #MomsReading blog from Moms Rising.

 15. None of Us Can Afford to Be Single Issue Voters

 I will continue to educate myself about issues that affect my fellow women and Americans, even if they don’t directly affect me.
 It started with We Won’t Wait 2016 and will only grow in the face of closed-mindedness and hatred from our newly elected leaders.

 I joined Equality Florida in order to stay informed about issues important to Florida’s Lesbian, Gay, Bisexual, and Transgender Community (as well as Floridians at large) including Discrimination, Adoption, Family Recognition, Safe and Healthy Schools, Hate Crimes, Voter Mobilization, Marriage, Transaction, and Gun Violence Prevention.